hsynlms/fastify-prettier/README.md

 */
 ```

-You can enable beautifier for all outgoing responses regardless query parameter when the plugin is registered in fastify.
+You can enable beautification for all outgoing payloads regardless the query parameter.

 ```js
 // register fastify-prettier plugin